16th Street Mall: History

 RTD purchased Union Station in 2001 and started the process of redeveloping the historic station along with 19.85 acre of land in LoDo, to create a new transit hub that would replace Market Street Station.
 To enable the project, the Free MallRide was extended west from Market Street to Wynkoop Street that year and to Union Station in 2002, coinciding with the opening of a new light rail spur.
-These extensions, which allow some general traffic, feature wide sidewalks and streetscape upgrades but not the Mall's granite paving.
 In 2014, RTD opened an underground bus concourse at Union Station and closed Market Street Station.
 The land was sold to a developer for $11 million, which helped fund the redevelopment of Union Station, and the station site was transformed into a mixed-use building with residential, office, retail and restaurant space.

 By the 2010s, the granite paving was showing significant deterioration, prompting multiple studies calling for comprehensive reconstruction.
-In April 2022, work began on a $149 million rebuild, scheduled for completion in fall 2025.
+In April 2022, work began on a $149 million rebuild, with a planned completion date of fall 2025.
 The project removed the 22 ft median "amenity zone" between Arapahoe and Tremont streets—which was considered underutilized due to its isolation—and replaced it with a center-running transitway, with 28 ft pedestrian zones on each side, which will provide patios and other amenity areas, while leaving 10 ft unobstructed walkways.
+Of the 199 honey locust trees and 83 northern red oaks of the original mall, only 143 locusts were still alive and the majority of the oaks had died by 2023.
+The remaining trees were nearing the end of their lifespan and removed and replanted with new honey locusts as well as overcup oaks, swamp white oaks, Kentucky coffeetrees, 'Morton' elms, and 'Morton' Miyabe maples.
+The renovation project concluded in 2025 with a cerebration of the reopening on October 4.
+With the end of the project it was officially renamed as simply 16th Street, dropping mall from the name of the pedestrian portion of the street.